 The table above shows only the county council portion of your bill.
 The appropriate district, parish and Police and Crime Commissioner Council Tax will need to be added to give the total Council Tax charge.

 Oxfordshire County Council is required to set a Council Tax charge as a proportion of the charge for band D properties.
 The Council Tax band of a property is not related to its current market value.
 This is because, by law, Council Tax valuations are based on the price a property would have fetched if it had been sold on 1 April 1991.
 General price movements in the housing market since that date are not, therefore, reflected in the Council Tax band a house is in.

 Adult social care responsibilities

 The Government requires all councils with adult social care responsibilities to publish the text below on their Council Tax information webpage.
-Please note that Oxfordshire County Council has not yet made any decision about its Council Tax rates for the years after 2018/19.

 “The Secretary of State for Communities and Local Government has made an offer to adult social care authorities. (“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)

 The offer is the option of an adult social care authority being able to charge an additional “precept” on its Council Tax for financial years from the financial year beginning in 2016 without holding a referendum, to assist the authority in meeting expenditure on adult social care.
 Subject to the annual approval of the House of Commons, the Secretary of State intends to offer the option of charging this “precept” at an appropriate level in each financial year up to and including the financial year 2019-20.”